 I went for an untraditional look & using sock yarn, it turned out right around 3” tall.
 I am thinking a good worsted wool would be perfect or some thick & bulky for a jumbo one!
 It was wicked fast even with the fair isle colorwork.
 I am in the midst of working up another one with no colorwork just letting the lush yarn be the decoration.

-I tried a few different hang loop styles…just a few knotted strands..crochet..but I finally settled on an I-cord hang loop and just before I finished stitching it on I slipped on two tiny jingle bells for sweetness!
+I tried a few different hang loop styles, just a few knotted strands, then crochet, but I finally settled on an I-cord hang loop and just before I finished stitching it on I slipped on two tiny jingle bells for sweetness!